-calculate_fisher_information_full_de tealcolates the full Fisher information in realistic detector-level observations, estimated with neural networks. calculate_fisher_information_full_tr level. calculate_fisher_information_hist1d(t dimensional histogram of an (parton-level or ) detector-level, depending on how the observations in ž the MadMiner file were calculated) observable. calculate_fisher_information_hist2d(t ) dimensional histogram of two (parton-level or detector-level, depending on how the observations in the MadMiner file were calculated) observables. calculate_fisher_information_nuisanc eBuildssthe Fisher (information term representing the Gaussian constraints on the nuisance parameters calculate_fisher_information_rate(thet a,Calculates the Fisher information in a measurement ) of the total cross section (without any kinematic in- formation). extract_observables_and_weights(thetas) Extracts observables and weights for given parame- ter points. extract_raw_data([theta]) Returns all events together with the benchmark (t 3) weights (if theta is None) or weights for a given theta. histogram_of_fisher_information(theta, Calculates the full and rate-only Fisher information ) in slices of one observable. •••• in sinces of one observable.
+calculate_fisher_information_full_de tealcolates the full Fisher information in realistic 041041400_110101_1110111401011_1411_40 detector-level observations, estimated with neural networks. and author figher information full to uۈl(thktte)s the full Fisher information at parton / truth Calculate_IISHel_IHIOHMatioH_IUII_tl level. calculate_fisher_information_hist1d(t ) dimensional histogram of an (parton-level or detector-level, depending on how the observations in the MadMiner file were calculated) observable. ${\it calculate_fisher_information_hist2d}(t)$ hetalculates the Fisher information in a two- ) dimensional histogram of two (parton-level or detector-level, depending on how the observations in the MadMiner file were calculated) observables. calculate_fisher_information_nuisanc eBuildssthe Fisher (Information term representing the Gaussian constraints on the nuisance parameters calculate_fisher_information_rate(thet a,Calculates the Fisher information in a measurement ) of the total cross section (without any kinematic in- formation). extract_observables_and_weights(thetas) Extracts observables and weights for given parame- ter points. extract_raw_data([theta]) Returns all events together with the benchmark , weights (if theta is None) or weights for a given theta. histogram_of_fisher_information(theta, Calculates the full and rate-only Fisher information ) in slices of one observable. •••) in sheet of one observation.